The Lion in Winter: Productions

 The play made its professional British debut in 1994 with a touring version with David McCallum as Henry and Siân Phillips as Eleanor headlining a cast which included Victor McGuire as Richard, Stephen McGann as Geoffrey, and Christien Anholt as Philip.
 Subsequent to its January 25 to February 12 premiere engagement at the Churchill Theatre (Bromley), the production played engagements at the Richmond Theatre, affording the play its London area debut with a February 21 to 26 engagement, Darlington Civic Theatre, and New Victoria Theatre (Woking), before wrapping with an April 4 to 9 engagement at Theatre Royal, Bath.
 The Lion in Winter would not make its West End debut until 2011 when a production directed by Trevor Nunn and headlined by Robert Lindsay as Henry and Joanna Lumley as Eleanor opened at Theatre Royal Haymarket on November 15.
 Also featuring Tom Bateman as Richard, James Norton as Geoffrey, and Rory Fleck-Byrne as Philip, the production's limited run ended on January 28, 2012.

 In 1999 Roundabout Theatre Company returned The Lion in Winter to Broadway for a limited (March 11 to May 30) run at the Olympia Theatre.
 Starring Laurence Fishburne as Henry and Stockard Channing as Eleanor, the latter earning a Tony nomination, the production was directed by Michael Mayer, and also featured Neal Huff as Geoffrey, Keith Nobbs as John, Roger Howarth as Philip, and Emily Bergl as Alais.

 Dee Hoty played Eleanor opposite Randall Duk Kim as Henry at the Cape Playhouse in Dennis, Massachusetts from August 14 to 26, 2000, Hoty stepping in when originally-cast Sharon Gless had a scheduling conflict.
 Hoty would again play Eleanor in a Two River Theater (Monmouth County NJ) production starring Michael Cumpsty as Henry which ran November 18 to December 4, 2016.
 The play was produced in 2002 by the Unseam'd Shakespeare Company.

+A 2006 production by Theatre West in Hollywood, California, starred Jim Beaver as Henry and Bridget Hanley as Eleanor under the direction of Mark W. Travis.

 In 2011 Stephanie Zimbalist and Eric Pierpoint starred as Eleanor and Henry in a Santa Barbara production which ran at the Alcehama Theater December 1 to 18, 2011: co-starring Rick Cosnett as Richard and Daniel David Stewart as John, the production was directed by Jenny Sullivan.
 The play formed part of the summer and fall 2012 seasons at the American Shakespeare Center's Blackfriars Playhouse, presented in complementary repertory with William Shakespeare's King John.
 A 2014 production by the Colony Theater Company in Burbank, California starred Mariette Hartley as Eleanor and Ian Buchanan as Henry.
 Brendan Ford played Richard, and Hartley's daughter Justine as Alais, directed by Stephanie Vlahos.